-Through Business Action on Education, we provide a wide range of employee volunteering opportunities ranging from primary school initiatives to continuous professional development for principals.
-Below is a snapshot of the range of opportunities available:
+We provide a wide range of employee volunteering opportunities ranging from primary school initiatives to continuous professional development for principals.

 Click here to see RTE Nationwide featuring Time to Read with the ESB’s CEO, Pat O’Doherty speaking about the business benefits of participation.